Prasenjit-3433/Lets-Draw/README.md

 <!-- Features -->
 ## 💎 Features

-- [ ] **Simple & Clean UI**: The setup provides very simple & clean UI which involves all the minimal necessary tools a user needs to start painting, no other unnecessary tools that makes the UI difficult to use.
+- [ ] **Simple & Clean UI**: The setup provides very simple & clean UI which involves all the minimal necessary tools a user needs to start painting, no other unnecessary tools included that makes the UI difficult to use.
-- [ ] **Fast**: This application is built with vanilla JavaScript, no such heavy lifting framework or library like React, Angular.
+- [ ] **Fast**: This application is built with vanilla JavaScript, no such heavy lifting framework or library like React, Angular involved.
 This makes Ui very fast in term of performance.
 - [ ] **Local Storage**: The setup uses browser's Local Storage to store or fetch your work.
-Since there is database server involved, the process of saving user's work or loading back his previous work is very fast.
+Since there is no database server involved, the process of saving user's work or loading back his previous work from localStorage is very fast.

 See the [open issues](https://github.com/Prasenjit-3433/Lets-Draw/issues) for a full list of proposed features (and known issues).